 Development of new antibiotics and diagnostic tests is a continuous process to attempt to stay ahead of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 Home care can help slow this harmful trend!
-If you’re searching for non-medical home care near you, email or call Absolute Companion Care for further information about how we can help with elder care in Towson, MD and the surrounding areas.
+If you’re searching for non-medical home care near you, email or call Absolute Companion Care for further information about how we can help with personal home care in Baltimore, MD and the surrounding areas.
 Let our highly-trained care team accompany cherished older adults to medical appointments to receive vaccinations, help ensure the household environment is clean and sanitary, provide healthy meals to increase health and wellbeing, and more.
 Give us a call at 410-357-9640 to keep the older adults you love healthy and thriving!